What you need to know before setting fast weight loss goals.

 2. How much time to you have to dedicate to weight loss?
 Unlike The Biggest Loser, most people don't have all day to dedicate to weight loss.
 Chances are you have a job, social life, family responsibilities, etc. that make it hard to put in the time required to burn enough calories to lose 20 pounds in one week.

 3. What is your current fitness level and how much experience do you have exercising?
 This is where safety becomes an issue.
 Starting out on The Biggest Loser, most contestants have a hard time walking one mile.
 If you find yourself in this situation, then embarking on an intense resistance-training program will hinder your progress, not help it (and you'll likely injure yourself in the process).
-Knowing your physical limits and abilities is an important part of any exercise program, especially if you are going to set a very aggressive weight-loss goal.
+Knowing your physical limits and abilities is an important part of any exercise program, especially if you are going to set very aggressive weight-loss goals.
 Medical teams are readily available on TV sets to deal with the contestants collapsing and passing out.
 You should never put yourself in a situation where you are pushing your fitness level to those limits.

 All of this aside, the most important questions are why do you need to lose so much weight so fast, and what is going to happen afterwards?
 I support setting aggressive weight-loss goals, but why give yourself such a short time span?
 Expand this to one month, and give yourself a chance to live a little during the process.
 Allow your body to recover and respond to your intensive training and diet program.